blcxtranslations/blcx/_translated/chapter-0056.md

 Lin Xuan's curiosity had been piqued, so he silently released his spiritual sense so that he could see what was going on in greater detail.

-"Senior apprentice brother Ye, is this the place where we are having the barbecue?
+"Senior Apprentice Brother Ye, is this the place where we are having the barbecue?
 Then I will go hunt some prey for us," said the elder of the two brothers with an excited expression on his face.

 Ordinarily, they would receive no small amount of contemptuous and scornful looks.
 Since they were able to fawn upon this elite disciple, then they would have to perform well.
 Once they had the support of Ye Tian, they would also be treated better.

 "There's no hurry."

 Ye Tian smiled and patted his shoulder and retrieved a gourd from his storage bracelet.
 "After climbing such a tall mountain, you must be thirsty.
 I brewed this immortal wine myself.
 It contains many rare herbs and medicines and is very beneficial to raising one's cultivation.
-If junior apprentice brothers do not mind it, then please have a taste."
+If Junior Apprentice Brothers do not mind it, then please have a taste."

 "This......"
 Song Xiong was stunned and had an astonished expression on his face.
 He and his younger brother had already received such a great favour by being invited here by Ye Tian today.
 Ye Tian was an elite disciple valued by the elders and they had planned to fawn upon him and curry some favour, but who would have thought that he was even more enthusiastic than they were.

 Hearing that this wine had the power to increase their cultivation, a greedy look flashed on their faces, but they still made excuses.
-"Senior apprentice brother, this is your precious treasure, how could we just take it without doing anything to deserve it?"
+"Senior Apprentice Brother, this is your precious treasure, how could we just take it without doing anything to deserve it?"

 "Haha, we're all brothers, what are you saying this for?
 Drink!"
 Ye Tian had a forthright expression on his face while he waved his hands.

-"Then I can only accept senior apprentice brother's invitation."
+"Then I can only accept Senior Apprentice Brother's invitation."
 Song Xiong was never truly declining the invitation, so he received the wine gourd and proceeded to gulp a few mouthfuls.

 Ye Tian had a slight smile on his face, along with a gentle expression.
 But secretly, a vicious and ominous look flashed in his eyes.

 Song Xiong wiped his mouth and went to hand back the gourd.
 But Ye Tian did not accept it.
 "How can I favour one over the others?
-Junior apprentice brothers, you guys have some too."
+Junior Apprentice Brothers, you guys have some too."

-"Many thanks, senior apprentice brother."
+"Many thanks, Senior Apprentice Brother."

 The younger son of the Song family was called Song Hu.
 He had a much more rash temperament than his elder brother.
 After thanking Ye Tian once, he received the wine gourd and started gulping down the wine.